-Bellwood’s Mood and Anxiety Program (MAP) is a six-week, group-based, residential program.
+Bellwood’s Mood and Anxiety Program (MAP) is a seven-week, group-based, residential program.
 Each patient receives an assessment from both a psychiatrist and a psychologist, participates in daily small-group sessions, and has weekly one-on-one sessions with a therapist.

 Individuals must have one of the following primary diagnoses to participate in the program:

 - Mood Disorder, such as Depression or Bipolar Disorder

 - Anxiety Disorder, such as one of the following: